cyclexuxu/SeattleSafetyRadar/README.md

 It is designed for Seattle residents, business owners and visitors, who are unhappy with current recommendations services which do not include safety information for neighborhoods or places to live, visit or start a business.

+## Features/capabilities
+- Users can report safety-related events.
+- Users can give ranking and review about the safety of Seattle’s neighborhoods.
+- Users can search by neighborhood and type of safety event, to get a report of the most/least frequent events in the searched area.
+- Get recommendations of safe or avoidable zones based on user location.